DontBaguMe/IoGR/README.md

 <a href="https://github.com/DontBaguMe/IoGR/blob/master/README.md#faq">Frequently Asked Questions</a>

+### Quick Start
+Here's a quick primer on what you need to know about most randomizer seeds.

-### Creating a Randomized ROM
+#### Creating a Randomized ROM
 Uploading a US Illusion of Gaia ROM, inputting the desired settings, and hitting "Generate ROM" will allow you to download a randomized ROM (as well as a spoiler log).
 The original file will remain intact.

-### Quick Start
-Here's a quick primer on what you need to know about most randomizer seeds.

 #### Differences from the Original Game
+- Item and Ability locations have been shuffled.
+Check every location and Dark Space for potential items/moves.
+- Unlike the original game, only some rooms provide stat upgrades when you clear all the enemies.
+When you enter a dungeon room, bring up the Start menu map; if you see a pulsing Force icon on the top-left, you will receive a stat upgrade for defeating all the enemies in that room.
+- Herbs will stack in your inventory, so don't be alarmed if you know you collected more than one herb yet see only one in your inventory.
+They're all there.
 - Illusion of Gaia has been transformed into an open-world game for the randomizer.
-To accomplish this, **some items have different functionalities**:
+To accomplish this, some items have different functionalities:
-  - Lola's Letter: Acquiring AND READING this letter allows you to talk to Seth, who can take you between these three locations: South Cape (seaside cave), Diamond Coast (talk to Turbo), and Watermia (talk to the guy standing at the entrance)
+  - **Lola's Letter:** Acquiring _and reading_ this letter allows you to talk to Seth, who can take you between these three locations: South Cape (seaside cave), Diamond Coast (talk to Turbo), and Watermia (talk to the guy standing at the entrance)
-  - Teapot: Use this in the Moon Tribe Camp to heal the spirits.
+  - **Teapot:** Use this in the Moon Tribe Camp to heal the spirits.
 They will take you to the Sky Garden and, from there, can take you back to the Moon Tribe Camp, the Nazca Plain, or the Seaside Palace.
-  - Memory Melody: Play this melody for Neil in his cottage and he can take you around in his plane.
+  - **Memory Melody:** Play this melody for Neil in his cottage and he can take you around in his plane.
 He can take you to/from his cottage, his mansion in Euro, or Dao.
 He can also drop you off at Babel Tower.
-  - Will: Like the original game, you can use this to travel between Watermia (the guy tending kruks) and Euro (the guy standing near the town entrance)
+  - **Will:** Like the original game, you can use this to travel between Watermia (the guy tending kruks) and Euro (the guy standing near the town entrance)
-  - Large Roast: Give this to a hungry kid in Natives Village and he'll guide you to Dao.
+  - **Large Roast:** Give this to a hungry kid in Natives Village and he'll guide you to Dao.
-  - Necklace: Give this to Lilly in Itory Village and she'll take a ride in your pocket.
+  - **Necklace:** Give this to Lilly in Itory Village and she'll take a ride in your pocket.
 You need her to progress through Edward's Tunnel and to acquire the coffin item in the Seaside Palace.
-- **Item and Ability locations have been shuffled.** Check every location and Dark Space for potential items/moves.

 #### Win Conditions
 - For most seeds, you must **rescue Kara** from a painting using the Magic Dust.
 She can show up at the end of one of the five minor dungeons (Edward's Prison, Diamond Mine, Angel Village, Mt.
 Temple, or Ankor Wat).
 - For most seeds, you must **collect Mystic Statues** by beating bosses.
 You can find out the statues you'll need to get from the teacher in South Cape.
-- Once you free Kara, collect the needed Mystic Statues, and acquire and use the Aura, you can face Dark Gaia.  **Talk to Gaia in any Dark Space** when you've completed these conditions and she can take you to fight her.
+- Once you free Kara, collect the needed Mystic Statues, and acquire _and use_ the Aura, you can face Dark Gaia.  **Talk to Gaia in any Dark Space** when you've completed these conditions and she can take you to fight her.

 #### Tips and Tricks
 - Acquiring late-game abilities early can open up progression in unique ways.
 Think outside the box if you're stuck.